US House report accuses China of minerals market interference

 It alleges that China's role as the world's largest processor of many critical minerals has made it nearly impossible for the United States and allies to determine the true price of certain metals, including rare earths.

-The report also suggests that the London Metal Exchange, where many minerals are traded, is susceptible to influence from Beijing, as it is owned by the Hong Kong Exchanges and Clearing.
+The report also suggests that the London Metal Exchange, where many minerals are traded, is susceptible to influence from Beijing, as it is owned by the Hong Kong Exchanges and Clearing (0388.HK).

 "The LME advertises itself as showing prices that 'properly reflect global supply and demand.'
 However, with the (Chinese government) looking over HKEC's shoulder, it is difficult to determine whether the prices it publishes accurately reflect global supply and demand."